oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Aurl.md

 ## Identity

 He is a wall-mounted Fujitsu ASU15RLS2 [heat pump](../../Species/Air%20Conditioners.md).

 His name is pronounced Oral as in Oral speech.
+Aurelius is his long name btw!

 Aurl was born in August 27, 2013.
 He is a cisgender and heterosexual male.
 If skin color matters, Aurl is white.